wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/smart-contract-quickstart/smart_contract_basics.md

 ### Header Files

 C++ header files contain global declarations.
-Because WAX uses a fork of EOSIO, all of your WAX smart contracts will inherit from EOSIO contracts and classes.
+Because WAX uses a fork of EOS (Antelope), all of your WAX smart contracts will inherit from EOS contracts and classes.
 The <a href="https://github.com/worldwide-asset-exchange/wax-cdt/blob/master/libraries/eosiolib/eosio.hpp" target="_blank">eosio.hpp</a> header file must be included in every contract, and every contract must extend the <a href="https://github.com/worldwide-asset-exchange/wax-cdt/blob/master/libraries/eosiolib/contract.hpp" target="_blank">eosio::contract</a> class.

 ```
   #include <eosio/eosio.hpp>